risk management and risk position

 The main risks of Taaleri’s Wealth Management segment consist mainly of operational risks and, to a slight extent, credit risks.
 The result of the Wealth Management segment is influenced by the development of assets under management, which depends on the progress of the private equity funds’ projects and the development of the capital markets.
 The profit development is also influenced by the realization of performance fee and commission income tied to the success of investment operations.
 On the other hand, private equity fund management fees are based on long-term contracts that bring in a steady cash flow.

-The Energia segment’s objective is to channel assets under management to renewable energy production projects and to other energy projects supporting sustainability.
-The goal is to internationalize and expand the Energia segment’s business operations considerably, which naturally increase risks relating to the growth and internationalization of the operations.
-The Energia segment’s earnings are impacted by its success in finding suitable projects, its ability to identify all risks related to renewable energy’s international development, construction, financing and operations, and its success in the internationalization of its operations.
-The Energia segment’s earnings are also affected by the success of its own investments in energy projects.
+The Energy segment’s objective is to channel assets under management to renewable energy production projects and to other energy projects supporting sustainability.
+The goal is to internationalize and expand the Energy segment’s business operations considerably, which naturally increase risks relating to the growth and internationalization of the operations.
+The Energy segment’s earnings are impacted by its success in finding suitable projects, its ability to identify all risks related to renewable energy’s international development, construction, financing and operations, and its success in the internationalization of its operations.
+The Energy segment’s earnings are also affected by the success of its own investments in energy projects.

-The most significant risks of the Other Operations consist primarily of private investments and financing granted by Taaleri Investments Ltd as well as of credit risks related to Taaleri Plc’s granted loans and receivables from credit institutions.
-The Other Operations’ returns consist of the fair value changes in investments and of profits/losses gained in connection with the sales of its investments.
-The earnings and result of the Other Operations may thus vary significantly between periods under review.
+The most significant risks of the Other operations consist primarily of private investments and financing granted by Taaleri Sijoitus Oy as well as of credit risks related to Taaleri Plc’s granted loans and receivables from credit institutions.
+The Other operations’ returns consist of the fair value changes in investments and of profits/losses gained in connection with the sales of its investments.
+The earnings and result of the Other operations may thus vary significantly between periods under review.

-Taaleri falls within the sphere of regulation of large customer risks defined in the EU Capital Requirements Regulation.
-At the end of the January-December 2019 review period, Taaleri’s largest single customer risk was 21.2 (22.3) per cent of the Group’s own funds and the liabilities of any (single) customer entity did not exceed the 25 per cent limit set by law.
+Taaleri falls within the sphere of regulation of large customer risks defined in the EU Capital Requirements Regu-lation.
+At the end of the January-December 2020 review period, Taaleri’s largest single customer risk was 19.8 (21.2) per cent of the Group’s own funds and the liabilities of any (single) customer entity did not exceed the 25 per cent limit set by law.